EVondrus/SnapSortAI/README.md

 ### Code

-- Parts of the code from Code Institute's walkthrough project were utilized and adapted for this project.
+- Part of the code is adapted from Code Institute’s walkthrough project.

 ---